rsek/dataforged/moves/moves.md

 ***Progress Move***

-**When your command vehicle is destroyed**, you must discard the asset, along with any modules and docked support vehicles.
+**When your command vehicle is destroyed or irrevocably lost**, you must discard the asset, along with any modules and docked support vehicles.

 If you survive, you may use your connections to replace some of what was lost.
 To learn the cost, roll the challenge dice and compare to the progress on your bonds legacy track.

 On a **strong hit**, you may call in a favor.
 This comes without conditions.